-The GWR used the 4-6-0 wheel arrangement extensively from Churchward onwards.
+The GWR used the 4-6-0 wheel arrangement extensively from the Churchward era onwards.
 Telling the different 4-6-0 loco classes apart is not always easy in photographs, especially for newcomers to the GWR.
-Below, John Lewis provides a quick guide to help such photo identification.
+Below, John Lewis provides a quick guide to assist such identification.

-All the 2-cylinders have characteristic flat looking slide bars and no inside cylinder covers.
-The outside cylinders are placed between the bogie wheels and visible steam pipes are straight.
+All the 2-cylinder locos have characteristic flat looking slide bars and no inside cylinder covers.
+The outside cylinders are placed between the bogie wheels and the visible steam pipes are straight.
 Only inside framed bogies were used.

 John Lewis, January 2002